 - Trained educators, facilitators and mentors

-Importantly, they are not professional lecturers who have only learned project management from text-books and classrooms – they superimpose a wealth of project skill and experience from all stakeholder perspectives that brings project management to life for learners.
-In doing so, they look beyond the curriculum to add value to students and their employers.
+Importantly, they are not professional lecturers who have only learned project management from text-books and classrooms – they superimpose on the coursework a wealth of project skill and experience from all stakeholder perspectives to bring project management to life.

 Over the course of a six-month mentorship, our team will personally engage (not just bulk email) each learner at least monthly.
 In the first conversation, learners are subtly risk profiled across a range of factors known to impact program completion, including:

 - Workload and other time constraints

 Learners internally identified as being at risk of successful completion work with their mentor from a toolbox of practical and relevant response strategies, while enjoying a higher level of holistic engagement support.

 All learners then progress and are held (realistically) accountable to an agreed learning plan that has specific outputs and outcomes attached, such as Certification.